Cladistics: Criticism

 Cladistics, either generally or in specific applications, has been criticized from its beginnings.
 Decisions as to whether particular character states are homologous, a precondition of their being synapomorphies, have been challenged as involving circular reasoning and subjective judgements.
-Of course, the potential unreliability of evidence is a problem for any systematic method, or for that matter, for any empirical scientific endeavor at all.

 Transformed cladistics arose in the late 1970s in an attempt to resolve some of these problems by removing a priori assumptions about phylogeny from cladistic analysis, but it has remained unpopular.

 Issues

 Ancestors

 The cladistic method does not identify fossil species as actual ancestors of a clade.
 Instead, fossil taxa are identified as belonging to separate extinct branches.
 While a fossil species could be the actual ancestor of a clade, there is no way to know that.
 Therefore, a more conservative hypothesis is that the fossil taxon is related to other fossil and extant taxa, as implied by the pattern of shared apomorphic features.

 Extinction status

-An otherwise extinct group with any extant descendants, is not considered (literally) extinct, and for instance does not have a date of extinction.
+An otherwise extinct group with any extant descendants is not considered (literally) extinct, and, for instance, does not have a date of extinction.